-a.
-They must have the political will to address the problems identified for the success of the councils:
+- a.
+They must have the political will to address the problems identified for the success of the councils; - b.

-- b.
 They must have the ability to carry out their functions conscientiously; - c.
 They must be ready and willing to bring erring council members and officials before the Independent Corrupt Practices Commission (ICPC) and Economic and Financial Crimes Commission (EFCC) etc; - d.
 They must imbibe the fear of God and also be accountable to the people; - e.
 Accountability and transparency should form the cardinal objectives of administering the people; among others

-Unit 3: RURAL - URBAN MIGRATION
+UNIT 3 RURAL - URBAN MIGRATION

-- 1.1 Introduction
+- 3.1 Introduction

-- 1.2 Learning Outcome
+- 3.2 Intended Learning Outcome

-- 1.3 Main Content
+- 3.3 Main Content

-- 1.3.1 Concept of Rural-Urban Migration
+- 3.3.1 Concept of Rural-Urban Migration

-- 1.3.2 Problems of Rural Urban Migration
+- 3.3.2 Problems of Rural Urban Migration

-- 1.3.3 Benefits of Rural Urban Migration
+- 3.3.3 Benefits of Rural Urban Migration

-- 1.4 Effects of Rural Urban Migration
+- 3.4 Effects of Rural Urban Migration

-- 1.4.1 Advantages of Rural Urban Migration to the Rural Areas
+- 3.4.1 Advantages of Rural Urban Migration to the Rural Areas

-- 1.5.
-Summary
+- 3.5 Summary

-- 1.6 References/Further Readings
+- 3.6 References/Further Readings/Web Resources s/Web Resources

-- 1.7 Possible Answers to Self-Assessment Exercise(s) within the content
+- 3.7 Possible Answers to Self-Assessment Exercise(s)